Satan Invented Snow Suits

 And after being completely stuffed into the snow suit, he stands there whimpering, with his arms sticking straight out from side-to-side.
 Randy whines even more and complains that he can't put his arms down.

-Every time I see that scene I feel claustrophobic - which is exactly how I felt when my mother would stuff me, my sister Anna and our little brother Tom into our snow suits so we could play outdoors on cold Alaskan winter days.
+Every time I see that scene I feel claustrophobic - which is exactly how I felt when my mother would stuff me, my sister Anna and our little brother Tom into our snow suits so we could play outdoors on cold Anchorage winter days.

 The undignified process went something like this -